100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Stillwater Mountain This hike is less than 2 miles (round trip) and winds along a wide, well-maintained trail to a firetower with great views of the rolling hills and lakes of the western Adirondacks.

-Hadley Mountain A 3.5-mile hike (round trip) that is steep in sections that leads to open cliffs and a rocky summit with a firetower that provides a panoramic view of the Great Sacandaga Reservoir and the southern Adirondacks.
+Hadley Mountain A 3.5-mile hike (round trip) that is steep in sections and leads to open cliffs and a rocky summit, with a firetower that provides a panoramic view of the Great Sacandaga Reservoir and the southern Adirondacks.

 Spruce Mountain A beautiful 2.6-mile hike (round trip) through lush forests and grassy meadows that reaches a ridge-top firetower with grand 100-mile views.